pgj/freebsd-wifibox/README.md

 By default, `PREFIX` is set to `/usr/local`.
-In addition to that, it is possible to set the `LOCALBASE` variable to tell if the prefix under which the `grub-bhyve` utility was installed is different.
+In addition to that, it is possible to set the `LOCALBASE` variable to tell if the prefix under which the `grub-bhyve` and `socat` utilities were installed is different.

 The `IMGXZ` variable should point to the virtual machine image to use, which is `disk.img.xz` by default.
 Note that this file is not part of